hirosystems/chainhook/docs/how-to-guides/how-to-run-chainhook-as-a-service-using-stacks.md

 The output of the above command will be a text file `arkadiko.txt` generated based on the predicate definition.

-> [!TIP]
-> To optimize your experience with scanning, the following are a few knobs you can play with:
+> :bulb: **Tip:** To optimize your experience with scanning, the following are a few knobs you can play with:
 > Use of adequate values for `start_block` and `end_block` in predicates will drastically improve the performance.
 > Networking: reducing the number of network hops between the chainhook and the bitcoind processes can also help.